About SJU & Registration

 Participating in Transfer/New Student Orientation is voluntary but it will assist you has you transition into the SJU community.
 You will have the opportunity to meet new transfer students, SJU administration, and staff that will assist you as begin the semester.

-The Associate Deans in Arts & Sciences & the Haub School of Business review transfer student syllabi to determine transfer equivalencies.
+The Associate Deans in Arts & Sciences, School of Health Studies and Education, & the Haub School of Business review transfer student syllabi to determine transfer equivalencies.
 If you have specific questions about our transfer policy, contact SJU Admissions.

 Students are assigned an advisor based on major; undeclared students are assigned an advisor who has expertise working with undeclared students..
 Typically, students have the same faculty advisor through their time at SJU, although assignments may change if a faculty member is on sabbatical.

 Shawn Krahmer, PhD (Humanities), Jean Smolen, Ph.D.
 (Math & Natural Science) Matthew Anderson, Ph.D.
 (Social Sciences).
 Associate Deans assist with a variety of student academic issues including, assisting students with family emergency or significant obstacles in your academic life.
 Pre-approvals for transfer course work at other universities and permission for Leave of Absence from the university.